What is a blockchain API?

 They come packed with a range of features that make them indispensable tools for developers.
 Here are some key features that set Blockchain APIs apart:

-1. Ease of Integration: One of the primary benefits of using Blockchain APIs is their ease of integration.
-Developers can quickly add blockchain functionalities to their applications without needing in-depth knowledge about the underlying technology. dRPC offers comprehensive documentation, code connection snippets, and SDKs (SDK docs) to facilitate seamless integration.
+1. Ease of Integration: APIs simplify blockchain functionality implementation without requiring in-depth knowledge of the underlying technology. dRPC provides comprehensive documentation, code snippets, and SDKs to facilitate rapid integration.

 Common Use Cases for Blockchain APIs